Discussion

 Conclusion

-While our meta-analysis at this point in time did not demonstrate a statistically significant effect of micro-PK interventions, the significant change of evidence measures in experimental conditions indicate that the phenomena observed are not purely due to chance.
 Future research should focus on refining experimental designs, conducting replication studies, and maintaining transparent reporting practices to further explore and validate micro-PK effects.
+Particular attention should be given to understanding the mechanisms underlying the observed changes in evidence accumulation patterns.
 Addressing these aspects will help in understanding the underlying mechanisms and improving the robustness of evidence in this field.

 We would like to additionally encourage the scientific community to follow this example of transparent reporting and data sharing to enhance the reproducibility and reliability of research findings in the field of parapsychology and related disciplines and to counteract publication bias and selective reporting practices.